The Best Chocolate Chip Cookie Recipe

 Flour alternatives

 All-purpose flour works best for classic texture, but a partial swap with bread flour can increase chewiness due to higher protein content.
-For another chewy variation with a slightly heartier texture, these oatmeal chocolate chip cookies are a great next bake.

-Kitchen Tools Needed for Chocolate Chip Cookies
+Kitchen Tools for Chocolate Chip Cookies

 - Mixing bowls for the dough and dry ingredients